Our Intent: the rationale for our curriculum design

 - We provide our Enrichment Programme where children sign up to an activity on offer, led by members of our staff team.
 This works as a cross key stage programme, so that children also have opportunities to learn with children in different year groups, within their key stage.
 Some examples of activities on offer are: origami, knitting, art and crafts, dance, craft, lego, board games, cooking.

-The weekly newsletter gives the latest information about clubs available.
+The weekly newsletter provides the latest information about clubs.

 Trips and Visitors